-Objective: Each year, CUWCD will disseminate educational information on controlling and preventing the waste of groundwater focusing on water quality protection through at least one classroom or public presentation.
+Objective: Each year, CUWCD will disseminate educational information on controlling and preventing the waste of groundwater focusing on water quality protection through at least one classroom or public presentations to civic organizations and invited opportunities to speak.

-Performance Standard: The CUWCD annual report will include a summary of the District presentation to disseminate educational information on controlling and preventing the waste of groundwater focusing on water quality protection.
+Performance Standard: The CUWCD annual report will include a summary of the District presentations to disseminate educational information on controlling and preventing the waste of groundwater focusing on water quality protection.